 Marcus and Patricia Ogborn on behalf of themselves and others similarly situated v.
 Jim Zingale, Acting in his official capacity as the Executive Director, Florida Department of Revenue and DirecTV, Inc. and Echostar Satellite, LLC, n/k/a Dish Network, LLC. v.
-Department of Revenue 2nd Circuit, Case Nos.: 05-CA-1354 and 05-CA-1037 Amount of Claim: \$47 million, recurring Issue: Use of different CST rates for Cable and Direct-to-Home Satellite Service.
+Department of Revenue

+$2^{nd}$ Circuit, Case Nos.: 05-CA-1354 and 05-CA-1037

+Amount of Claim: \$47 million, recurring

+Issue: Use of different CST rates for Cable and Direct-to-Home Satellite Service.

 These related cases challenge the statutory distinction made in the application of the Communications Services Tax to cable and direct-to-home satellite services.
-The main issue in these cases is whether the different communications services tax rates in s.
-202.12(1), F.S., for cable services (6.8 percent) and satellite services (10.8 percent), in isolation, without taking into account the entire tax scheme, violate the Commerce Clause or Equal Protection Clause of the United States Constitution.
+The main issue is whether the different communications services tax rates in s.
+202.12(1), F.S., for cable services (6.8 percent) and satellite services (10.8 percent) violate the Commerce Clause or Equal Protection Clause of the United States Constitution.
 The cases have been consolidated and will proceed as one action.
 The Florida Cable Telecommunications Association (FCTA) was permitted to intervene in the consolidated case.

-On October 9, 2013, the circuit court entered a summary judgment in favor of the Department and the FCTA.
-The case is currently under appeal to the 1st DCA.
+The circuit court entered a summary judgment in favor of the Department and the FCTA.
+The 1st DCA dismissed the Ogborns' appeal, but ruled in favor of Dish Network and DirecTV.
+The case is currently on appeal to the Florida Supreme Court.